 - Has the individual rule been disabled?

-- Rules are processed in the order listed and once a rule is matched no further rules are checked.
-Is an earlier rule in the list preventing the rule you are expecting to apply from firing?
+- Rules are processed in the order listed and once a rule is matched no further rules are checked if the Stop rule evaluation after first matching rule option is checked.
+Is this option checked and an earlier rule in the list preventing the rule you are expecting to apply from firing?

 - Has a search index been run?
 Advanced tag based rules rely on search to locate matching save locations so if a search index has not been run or the location has only just been created CEF may not be able to located it.